 To be more specific, we should try to follow the rule of least power more often.

 For this series of articles we will be using the Ergast data set, which is a provided under the Attribution-NonCommercial-ShareAlike 3.0 Unported Licence.

 We saw in the previous article how we could select rows from one table using a condition on another table.
 In doing this we noticed that the SQL we created did not give a name to the section of code within the

 For the next few articles our SQL will be simple enough that we will not feel a great need to name sections of code.
 At some point however, as the complexity ramps up, we’re going to want to start naming sections of our SQL to enhance readability.

 We would like to give a name to the section of code within the

 Common Table Expressions

 Functions in code are magical, yes they have a name, take parameters and give you back a result, but the amazing thing is that they have a name.
-Because they have names you often do not think about their internal workings any more, you think about the function as a distinct thing in and of itself, which frees your mind to think about the larger picture.
+Because they have names you are not forced to think about their internal workings.
+You can think about a named function as a distinct thing in and of itself, which frees your mind to think about the larger picture and higher level concepts.